 On Wednesday September 5th 1917 passage on the Saltash and Torpoint ferries was made free for servicemen and nurses in uniform but not on duty.

 The final Floating Bridge, Number 7, was put into service in December 1933 and Bridge Number 5 was sold, again for £75.
 In 1935 there was a mishap when Engineman Mr W Gill went astern instead of ahead and stranded the ferry on the Saltash side.
-Throughout the Second World War a half-hourly service was maintained, on the hour and half-hour from Saltash and on the quarter-hour and three-quarters from Saltash Passage.
-The first ferry left Saltash Passage at 6.15am and the last left at 11.15pm.
+In 1942 the first ferry left Saltash at 6.30am and Saltash Passage at 6.45am and ran every half-hour until 11pm from Saltash and 11.15pm from Saint Budeaux.
+On Sundays, Good Friday and Christmas Day the service started at 7am.
+During the summer months the ferries started at 6amand 6.30am and operated a 20-minute service between 9am and 8pm.
 Saltash residents travelled free if on foot.
 The normal single fares were two pence for a pedestrian, one shillings and sixpence for a car, and ten shillings for a coach.
 HRH the Princess Elizabeth used the Ferry to in October 1949 while she was on a two-day tour of the Duchy of Cornwall.
 The ferries were changed over twice a year, at night, and took five hours to complete.

 During the financial year 1956-57 the Saltash Ferry ran up a loss of £6,613.
 It was the first year since the Second World War when the income from tolls actually fell.
 In 1955-56 the tolls had raised £28,182 but in 1956-57 that figure was only £26,970.
 The annual accounts also revealed that £3,260 had been spent on coal and £8,071 on wages.
 Total running costs had amounted to £33,304.
 The ferry tolls were increased for that summer.